RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/done_conditions.md

         return {agent: state.goal_scored for agent in agents}
 ```

-Sometimes we would rather cut an episode early.
-For example, if we want to prevent the episode from going on for too long while nothing is happening, we could use a done condition that checks if the ball hasn't been touched for a certain amount of time.
-We would use this as a truncation condition:
+Sometimes we want to end episodes early to keep training efficient.
+For example, if the ball hasn't been touched in a while, we might want to start fresh from a kickoff.
+Here's a done condition that does that (we use this as a truncation condition):

 ```python
 from typing import List, Dict, Any